· 3 min read

 • Chain: Panera Bread, a national bakery-cafe count above 2,000

 Order a Toasted Frontega Chicken at any Panera counter and the chicken arrives shredded, never carved off a breast.
 That single choice runs the rest of the build.
 Smoked meat pulled into ragged strands carries chipotle aioli into every fiber, where a flat cutlet would only wear the sauce on its face.
-The shreds pack into a low, even bed across the focaccia instead of riding as a slab that slides when the lid comes down.
-Smoke from the chicken and smoke from the chipotle make the same point twice, and the loose texture is what spreads that point through the whole sandwich.
+The shreds pack into a low, even bed across the focaccia instead of riding as a slab that slides when the lid comes down, and the loose texture spreads the smoke through the whole sandwich rather than stacking it in one layer.

-This is a fast-casual sandwich, which shapes how it is ordered as much as how it is built.
-The Frontega has long been one of Panera's signature paninis, run on the same clamshell grill as the rest of the toasted line, and regulars order it half-and-half against a cup of soup or a salad under the chain's "You Pick Two" deal.
-It is the kind of thing built behind a glass partition in front of the customer and handed over in a paper sleeve, food designed for a lunch break at a strip-mall cafe rather than a sit-down meal, which is why every component is chosen to hold for the few minutes between the press and the table.
+That short shelf life shapes how the Frontega is ordered as much as how it is made.
+It has long been one of Panera's signature paninis, run on the same clamshell grill as the rest of the toasted line and built behind a glass partition in front of the customer, handed over in a paper sleeve.
+Regulars rarely order it alone; the chain's "You Pick Two" deal pairs a half against a cup of soup or a salad, and the sandwich is engineered around that half-portion life, every component chosen to survive the few minutes between the press and a strip-mall table.

 Origin and history

-The Frontega itself carries no documented inventor or launch date, which is the honest position for a corporate menu item assembled by a test kitchen rather than a cook.
-The name is marketing coinage with an Italian ring and no town behind it.
-What is documented is the spec on the menu board: smoked pulled chicken, fresh mozzarella, vine-ripened tomato, red onion, fresh basil, and chipotle aioli on black pepper focaccia, the same list at every location.
+The Frontega itself carries no documented inventor or launch date.
+The name is marketing coinage with an Italian ring and no town behind it, the kind of menu item assembled to a fixed spec rather than handed down: smoked pulled chicken, fresh mozzarella, vine-ripened tomato, red onion, fresh basil, and chipotle aioli on black pepper focaccia, the same printed list at every location.
+What the sandwich does have is a bakery lineage worth more than a coinage.

 Read next